sayeedx/sayeedx/README.md

 ### Hobbies:
 - 📸 Modeling with OrangeModels Management
-- 🥊 Launched a boxing club at TMU (university) where I manage the club & coach people
+- 🥊 Hosted a boxing club at TMU (university) where I coach people
-- 💪 Creating fitness content & gym 4 times per week
+- 📹 Creating fitness content
+- 💪 Going to the gym
 - 🥋 Practicing MMA
-- 📷 Wedding shoots and TFP Photography on side
+- 📷 Doing photography on the side
-- 👔 Running a fashion business - custom luxury menswear
+- 👔 Running a fashion business to create custom luxury menswear

 <div>
   <h3>🌐 Connect with me:</h3>